MR-Seven-7/Mr_Seven_Assistant/README.md

 <h2> How to know the status ?</h2>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;To see status refer to the dot at the last of the window.
-Here is what the color of the circle means :
+Here is what the color of the circle means : <br>
 <ul>
   <li>Black : Welcome!</li>
   <li>Blue : Listening or Recognizing your vocal input</li>